Dimassr29/Function-in-R-Graph-/README.md

 ================================================================

-The repository is all about to make function written in R programming, divided into 2 files
+The repository is all about to make function written in R programming, divided into 3 files

-File 1 : Function.r
+File 1 : Function - Exercise 1.r
+= This file contains code to make a function in R language The Questions are in Function Material.pdf (page 4 - 5)

+File 2 : Function - Exercise 2.r
-= this file contain code to make a function in R language
+= This file contains code to make a function in R language The Questions are in Function Material.pdf (page 15)

-File 2 : Function - Graph.r
+File 3 : Function - Graph.r
 = This file contain code to make graph from a function in R language